RoseyLemonz/eve-plus/ReadMe.txt

     Customizations / Overrides
 -----------------------------------

-    There is a folder called "customizations".
+    There is a folder called "#customizations".
 It contains alternative version of files that will allow you to change various components.

-    Copy the contents of the customization you want to apply to the "eve-plus" folder.
+    Move the folder of the customization from _disabled to #customizations to enable them.
+    Some folders will have sub directories.
+This is marked with a !.
+You need to check these folders for the option you want

 -----------------------------------

- * how to change a number or a size of kill notifications:
+    * how to change a number or a size of kill notifications :
         1. Open tf\scripts\hudlayout.res.
         2. Search for "##Kill Notifications##".
         3. Change following values to your liking:
         * "MaxDeathNotices" : maximum number of notifications visible at the same time
         * "LineHeight" : height/size of each notification

- * 4:3 fixes : this should fix all errors in a 4:3 aspect ratio
+    * 4:3 fixes :
+    this should fix all errors in a 4:3 aspect ratio

     * alternative damage colors, sizes, location : this will change a color/size/location of damage values:
         * left side/right side
         * big/standard
             * orange
             * pink as hell
             * red
             * turquoise
             * yellow

- * alternative Pip-Boy screens : this will change a color of the Pip-Boy's build menus
+    * alternative Pip-Boy screens :
+    this will change a color of the Pip-Boy's build menus
         * amber
         * blue
         * disabled : use standard build menus

- * centered ubercharge : ubercharge meter will be placed under your crosshair
+    * centered ubercharge :
+    ubercharge meter will be placed under your crosshair

     * health and ammo:
         * bigger fonts - increases the font size of your health and ammo
-	* no animation : removes an animation when low on health or ammo
+        * no animation - removes an animation when low on health or ammo

- * main menu shortcuts - you can enable 6 custom buttons that will instantly connect you to selected servers, install the override and add the following commands to your autoexec.cfg: alias ServerShortcut1 "connect SERVERIP" alias ServerShortcut2 "connect SERVERIP"
+    * main menu shortcuts :
+    you can enable 6 custom buttons that will instantly connect you to selected servers, install the override and add the following commands to your autoexec.cfg:

+                            alias ServerShortcut1 "connect SERVERIP"
+                            alias ServerShortcut2 "connect SERVERIP"
-						...
+                            ... repeat until 6

- * no class avatars - removes your class' avatar near your health
+    * no class avatars :
+    removes your class' avatar near your health

- * no last damage done : you won't see last damage done above your weapon
+    * no last damage done :
+    you won't see last damage done above your weapon

     * scoreboards:
         * 24p scoreboard (no minmode) : disables an alternative scoreboard in minmode
         * 32p scoreboard (no minmode) : allows you to see up to 32 players on the scoreboard and disables an alternative scoreboard in minmode
         * 32p scoreboard (with minmode) : allows you to see up to 32 players on the scoreboard and you keep an alternative version in minmode

 -----------------------------------
     Discord Plug